facelessuser/BracketHighlighter/docs/customize.md

 ```

 ### align_content_highlight_bar
-This setting is a boolean which will modify the behavior of `content_highlight_bar` and draw the vertical content bar at the indentation level of the highlighted bracket, but there are some limitations though:
+Modifies the behavior of [content_highlight_bar](#content-highlight-bar) and draws the vertical content bar at the indentation level of the highlighted bracket, but there are some limitations:

-    - Content bar cannot extend through a line an empty line unless the bar is on the first column.
+- The content bar cannot extend through an empty line unless the bar is on the first column.
 This is a limitation of the Sublime API.
+Empty lines will have cause a gap in the bar.

-    - Content bar will not be shown on a line where non-whitespace characters cross the bar.
+- The content bar will not be shown on a line where non-whitespace characters cross the bar.

 ```js
     // Experimental: Align the content highlight bar at the bracket indent level